 This one might even be a new favorite.
 Being able to wrap up a healthy vegan ricotta within 15 minutes is a secret in the kitchen everyone should know!

-And you can use it just as you would with regular ricotta cheese: from pizza, to lasagna, pasta sauces (so good as a simple creamy sauce for spaghetti with fresh basil and chopped cherry tomatoes) or simply spread over crackers or bread.
+And you can use it just as you would with regular ricotta cheese: from pizza (try it on a rustic buckwheat crust!), to lasagna, pasta sauces (so good as a simple creamy sauce for spaghetti with fresh basil and chopped cherry tomatoes) or simply spread over crackers or bread.

 What you will need to make this vegan cashew ricotta cheese?

 - Cashews: Either soak overnight or boil for a quick ricotta, softened and blended cashews are the base that reproduces that thick cheesy texture.